6 Awesome Reasons Why People Choose Hair Styling Schools

 4. Good Earning Potential

 When thinking about becoming a hair stylist, salary is usually one of the top considerations for potential students.
 Well, you may be happy to find out that hair stylists often enjoy good earning potential.
-In 2018, cosmetologists, hairdressers, and hairstylists earned $30,190, on average, for a full year of work.
-However, the highest earners made over $50,110 per year.2
+According to the Occupational Employment Statistics program, in 2018, cosmetologists, hairdressers, and hairstylists earned $30,190, on average, for a full year of work.
+However, the highest earners made over $50,110 per year.

 When looking at those numbers, it's important to note that they are base earnings.
 Many hairdressers also earn tips and commissions.
 Tips can range anywhere from 10 to 25 percent or higher per service.
 And, along with earning commissions from the products you sell to your customers, you may also have access to free or discounted products.
 Additionally, some salons and spas offer bonuses to the hair stylists and cosmetologists who continually bring in regular customers and help grow the business.
 So you definitely have a lot of opportunities to boost your base earnings.